Vegetable Egg Bake with Peppers, Tomatoes, and Feta

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Roasted Green Pepper and Tomato Breakfast Casserole is a good breakfast dish for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
-For Keto, use less tomatoes if you prefer, since they have the most carbs.
+This Vegetable Egg Bake is a good breakfast dish for any low-carb diet, including Keto, or for any phase of the original South Beach Diet.

 Find More Recipes Like This One:

-Use Breakfast Recipes to find more recipes like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use Breakfast Recipes to find more recipes like this one.Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.